11/6/2024

 Bill Marshall

 Thank you, Shelby, and good morning.
-We're here with George Holm, PFG CEO, and Patrick Hatcher, PFG CFO.
-We issued a press release this morning regarding our 2025 Fiscal First Quarter results, which can be found in the Investor Relations section of our website at pfgc.com.
-During our call today, unless otherwise stated, we are comparing results to results in the same period in Fiscal 2024.
+We're here with George Holmes, PFG's CEO, and Patrick Hatcher, PFG's CFO.
+We issued a press release this morning regarding our 2025 fiscal first quarter results, which can be found in the investor relations section of our website at pfgc.com.
+During our call today, unless otherwise stated, we are comparing results to results in the same period in fiscal 2024.
 The results discussed on this call will include GAAP and non-GAAP results adjusted for certain items.
 The reconciliation of these non-GAAP measures to the corresponding GAAP measures can be found in the back of the earnings release.
 Our remarks on this call and in the earnings release contain forward-looking statements and projections of future results.
-Please review the cautionary forward-looking statements section in today's earnings release and our SEC filing for various factors that could cause our actual results to differ materially from our forward-looking statements and projections.
-Now I'd like to turn the call over to George.
+Please review the cautionary forward-looking statement section in today's earnings release and our SEC filings for various factors that could cause our actual results to differ materially from our forward-looking statements and projections.
+Now, I'd like to turn the call over to George.

 speaker